Burloe/GoLogger/README.md

 1. Introduction
 2. Installation and setup
 3. How do I access the .log files
+4. GoLogger Controller & Settings
-4. How to use GoLogger
+5. How to use GoLogger
    * Starting & Stopping Log Sessions
    *  Creating log entries and include data
    *  Modifying log names, adding or removing the number of log files